 The advantage of a small concentrated film festival like Inverness is that you can get a lot seen in the course of four really intense days.
-The disadvantage is that if you happen to be away for the weekend of the week that it’s on you’ll will a sizeable percentage of the films.
+The disadvantage is that if you happen to be away for the weekend of the week that it’s on you’ll miss a sizeable percentage of the films.
 Which is to say that I missed several really interesting looking documentaries due to being in Aberdeen, though my bank balance probably appreciates it.
 (Hence my lack of nablopomo posting over the weekend, as I was away without the laptop.
 I did, however, manage to knock out a draft of a short story for a competition I want to enter, which I feel should count for something.
 The friend I was staying with was fair taken with me actually writing in a paper notebook.)
 I did manage to see some things, so really there’s no reason to sulk about the things I didn’t see.

 After my earlier fretting about the unlikeness of my chances of getting to my target of 25 feature documentaries this year, I came across my list of new years resolutions and lo and behold my actual target is the much more achievable 15 documentaries.
 As this film is number 11 for this year, I actually feel hopeful rather than daunted by the task ahead.